dotnet/roslyn/docs/contributing/ide_design_process.md

 ### Adding a proposal

-For a feature proposal to be reviewed a design proposal needs be appended to the github ssue.
+For a feature proposal to be reviewed a design proposal needs be appended to the github issue.
 It should have the following information:

-- **Summary**: Brief summary of what this proposal is about
+- **Summary**: Brief summary of what this proposal is about.
 - **Background and Motivation**: What the problem is we are solving and in what context did you encounter it?
 - **Proposed Feature**: How the proposed solution solves the problem?
 - **Alternative Designs**: Were there other options you considered?
 How does this compare to features in other editors?